Classical & Roman in Limerick 2018

 Yet again however the dice gods did not look favourably on the men of Egypt.
 The Successors had won decisively on one file but suffered setbacks on all 5 of the others - turning the next round of combats in favour of the Chinese army by knocking factors off the Pikemen all along the line. |

 The Han medium foot were swinging round from the Pikemen's left, seeking to add injury to the insult they had just been served up by the dice.
-In a late night bar named after Mrs Doyle's Eurovisioni Song Contest Winning cup of tea, the Ptolemaic general who had been leading the line on this flank was reduced to the ignominy of fleeing with a unit of Light Foot as the Chinese swept forward towards the Ptolemaic rear.
+Driven forward by thoughts of George Best's shambolic cup of tea, the Ptolemaic general who had been leading the line on this flank was reduced to the ignominy of fleeing with a unit of Light Foot as the Chinese swept forward towards the Ptolemaic rear.

 With both flanks collapsed and a terrible first round of combats for the Phalanx as well the writing was well and truly on the wall for the army of Egypt.
 And so, with another flurry of dagger-axes and Elite swordsmanship, it did come to pass and the army of Ptolemy crumpled to defeat.
 It had attacked fiercely, but the dice had not matched the ferocity of their army's aggression.
 The Result is a "Father Ted" for Han China - and a "Bishop Brennan" for the Pikemen from Egypt!